 - How much do you want to spend?

 - How often are you fishing?

 Targeting sea perch in the surf isn’t the same as targeting sharks or rays in the surf.
 If you’re going for smaller fish, a smaller reel that will hold 300 – 400 yards of 25lb braid should be fine.
 However, if you are targeting larger fish like sharks, you’ll want a minimum of 550 yards of 50lb braid.
 That will allow the fish to make several runs without spooling you.
 A five-foot-long blacktip reef shark can quickly run off with several hundred feet of line before tiring.
-If you aren’t set up for that, it can lead to a very bad day fishing.
+If you aren’t set up for that, it can lead to a very bad day of saltwater fishing.

 Are you interested in buying the top-of-the-line premium reel, or are you looking for a budget-friendly model?
 Do your research of the model you are interested in and determine if it’s worth the asking price.
 Not all budget models are made equally, so sift through the reviews and decide for yourself the best route to take.
 If all else fails, your local tackle shop will help out.
 They won’t steer you wrong.